fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-SubcomponentsAndModelRelaying.md

 ```

-Now, when we use the [ChangeApplier's](../ChangeApplier.md) `change` function to update the `message`, we'll see both the console and the web page display update:
+Now, when we use the [ChangeApplier's](../ChangeApplier.md) `change` function to update the `message` on the parent component model, we'll see both the console and the web page display update, as the change to the parent component model's `message` value is propagated to the `message` value of each subcomponent's model, which triggers to the model listeners of each to invoke the "hello!" functions.

 ```
 helloWorld.applier.change("message", "Hello, again, world.")